Hennessy Hall (The Mansion)

 The East and West Cottages are home to the offices of the biology department faculty, as well as some of the biological research labs.
 They are located behind the Science Building, and have stood since the Twombly’s’ used this property for their summer home.

-Stadler, Zenner Academic Building (“ZEN Building”) features 20 state-of-the-art classrooms wired for computers and offering interactive television capabilities; seminar and conference rooms; and “Leafs and Grains,” a student/faculty lounge and snack bar.
+The Stadler-Zenner-Hoffmann-La Roche Academic Building (commonly known as the “Zen Building”) features 20 state-of-the-art classrooms wired for computers and offering interactive television capabilities; a newly redesigned graphic design lab with Mac desktops; seminar and conference rooms; and “Leafs and Grains,” a student/faculty lounge and snack bar.

 Ferguson Recreation Center

 The Roberta Chiaviello Ferguson and Thomas G. Ferguson Recreation Center is the home of the FDU Devils, the University’s Division III sports program.
-It features three full-size basketball courts, two racquetball courts, a weight-training room, fitness center, coaching offices, an elevated jogging track and a competition-sized swimming pool.
-The Recreation Center also houses the Rutherford Room.
+It features three full-size basketball courts, two racquetball courts, an Olympic-style weight-training room, a fitness center, coaching offices, an elevated jogging track and a competition-sized swimming pool.
+The Recreation Center also houses the Rutherford Room, which is a carpeted banquet hall fit for formal meetings and events.

-Dreyfuss Building houses classrooms, computer facilities, and department offices, including the office for the Visual and Performing Arts Department.
+The Dreyfuss Building houses classrooms, computer facilities, and department offices, including the office for the School of the Arts.
 Dreyfuss Theater is the site of student plays and special lectures.
 Computer facilities in Dreyfuss include four general-purpose computer labs open to classes and individual students, as well as a visualization lab with state-of-the-art editing and imaging equipment, and a specialized lab for digital graphics.

-The John and Joan Monninger Center for Learning and Research is situated where walkways from residence halls and the student center meet walkways to the other academic resources of the Florham Campus — truly the Center of academic life for the campus.
-It offers learning spaces that range from small group study rooms to a 100-seat auditorium, linked by an open indoor crossroads with exhibit space.
+The John and Joan Monninger Center for Learning and Research is situated as the center of academic life for the campus, between the residence halls and the academic resources of the Florham Campus.
+It is also just adjacent to the Student Center (see below).
+The Monninger Center offers learning spaces that range from small group study rooms to a 100-seat auditorium.
+It also features a full library, complete with multiple computer labs.
 All of its spaces are equipped for wireless computing and for appropriate display technologies.

 A gift from alumnus John Monninger, BS’65, and his wife, Joan, enabled the University to create this new learning environment, where students and faculty to come together in groups from one-on-one to large multimedia lectures, and to collaborate with each other with the support of modern library technologies.